 Nectar is a well-known, but still fairly new, U.S.-based mattress and bedding brand.
-Launched in 2017 with their flagship mattress, the Nectar, they’ve since expanded to offer the Nectar Lush as well All of Nectar’s mattresses are made from gel memory foam comfort layers atop a support layer of polyfoam.
-Nectar Mattresses are known for their great pressure relief, affordable price points, and long sleep trials.
+Launched in 2017 with their flagship mattress, the Nectar, they’ve since expanded to offer the Nectar Lush as well.
+Nectar mattresses are made with gel memory foam comfort layers atop a support layer of polyfoam.
+They are known for their exceptional pressure relief, affordable price-points, and long sleep trials.

 Puffy is also a fairly new company, also launching their flagship mattress in 2017.
 They’ve since added two additional models, the Puffy Lux and the Puffy Royal.
-All of the mattresses are made entirely of foam; the Puffy is a standard memory foam and polyfoam model, while the Puffy Lux and Royal add cooling technology and more substantial layers for increased pressure relief and support..
+The Puffy is a standard memory foam and polyfoam model, while the Puffy Lux and Royal add cooling technology and more substantial layers for increased pressure relief and support.

-This review is a comparison of all the models offered by each company.
-We cover the construction and material details, detailed sleeper ratings, and purchase and pricing information to help you determine whether one of these mattresses is the right choice for you.
+We’ll compare the models offered by each company.
+We’ll cover the construction and material details, detailed sleeper ratings, and purchase and pricing information to help you determine whether one of these mattresses is the right choice for you.

 |Price Range (Queen)|